TurboGears/tg2/docs/main/TGandPyAMF.rst

 In root.py just add a method that delegates to the wsgi app:

 @expose()
-def simple(self, **kwargs):
+def gateway(self, *args, **kwargs):
     return use_wsgi_app(GatewayController)

-You'll need to import use_wsgi_app from tg, and your GatewayController from wherever you put it.
+Of course, you'll need to import use_wsgi_app from tg, and your GatewayController from wherever you put it.
+But once you've done those things you'll have a AMF Gateway mounted at /gateway which you can use from flex.

 Create a Flex Client